Adults’ Education

 Link:

-A list of higher vocational schools can be found on the following website:
+A list of higher vocational schools is available on the following website:

-Admission criteria for individual schools can be found on their websites.
+Admission requirements for individual schools can be found on their respective websites.

 Universities

-Are you interested in studying at university?
-Prague is a city with the largest number of universities in the Republic.
-There are dozens of public, private and state universities offering hundreds of educational programmes.
-A list of universities and educational programmes can be found for example on the website www.vysokeskoly.cz (here you can filter universities based on study fields and programmes).
-You can also have a look at the search portal www.atlasskolstvi.cz or the website of the Ministry of Education of the CR:
+Are you interested in studying at a university?
+Prague has the highest number of universities in the Czech Republic.
+There are dozens of public, private, and state universities offering hundreds of study programmes.
+A list of universities and study programmes can be found, for example, on www.vysokeskoly.cz, where you can filter institutions by fields of study and programmes.
+You can also consult the search portal www.atlasskolstvi.cz or the website of the Ministry of Education of the CR:

-In some cases, prospective students who do not have Czech citizenship or have not passed the secondary school leaving exam in Czech also have to pass an exam in the Czech language as a part of their entrance exams.
-Always check the entrance exams conditions on the website of the particular university/faculty/department or at the student’s department.
+In some cases, applicants who are not Czech citizens or who did not complete their secondary school leaving exam in Czech may also be required to pass a Czech language exam as part of the admission procedure.
+Always check the admission requirements on the website of the specific university, faculty, or department, or contact the student affairs office.